 Claims for this kind of accident can often reach over $1,000,000.
 This money cannot undo an accident or the grief it caused, but it can relieve medical debt and help a family stay afloat financially as they work through a difficult time.

-What should I do if I think I have a claim?
+What should you do if you think you have a claim?